How do you get the horse to stretch in the lunge?

-When we use side reins they are initially so long that the horse can stretch all the way down to the ground.
-That is, the horse can lift his head as much as he wants.
-The horse, therefore, does not learn to stretch due to the side reins, but they teach the horse to seek contact on the bit.
+When we use the reins they are so long that the horse can stretch all the way down to the ground.
+That is, the horse can also raise its head as high as it wants to.
+So the horse does not learn to stretch due to the clamping reins, but they teach the horse to seek the contact on the bite.

 On the video is Lucky Lady where she is lunge with side reins.
 I use the side reins to teach her to seek the contact on the bit.
 I do not use side reins very often as I feel the horses work better without.
 But you can see that they are so long that she can easily lift her head.
 If that were to be optimal, she would have to work a little more actively.

 How do you teach the horse to stretch?

 You start by letting the horse walk around on the circle and study how it reacts.
 In fact, some horses will, by themselves, begin to stretch.
 If the horse does not do this, you go closer to the horse about one and a half to two meters.
 Here you try to maintain the contact with the bit.
 With the whip you try to get the horse to move the hind a little out of the circle/yield its hind.

 Keep an eye on where the horse places the inner back hoof.
 You want it to set the hoof in the ground between the two front hoofs.
 The reason for this is that we want the horse to step under the center of gravity.